 - Equipment used on/for reactor cattle (e.g. feed and water troughs, milking equipment) should be thoroughly cleaned and disinfected

 It is strongly recommended that you do not spread stacked manure from reactor cattle on pasture.
-If you do choose to spread this manure, it is strongly recommended that cattle do not graze the land for at least 60 days after its application.
+If you do choose to spread this manure, it then cattle must not graze the land for at least 60 days after its application.
 This is to allow for the natural die-off, decay and inactivation of any M. bovis bacteria that may have contaminated the environment.

 If you choose to spread slurry, it should be stored for as long as possible before use, ideally for a minimum of six months.
 Slurry must not be spread within a minimum of 10 metres from your farm boundary or from any land grazed by or housing used by any TB susceptible stock.
 Ideally, there must be no access to the treated ground by TB susceptible stock for at least 60 days following spreading of slurry.